 Best Meatloaf | Weight Watchers

 This easy to make, moist & flavourful meatloaf is perfect for anyone wanting a healthier version of this American classic.
-Perfect for anyone following the Weight Watchers plan, it is just 6 SmartPoints on the Green plan and 5 SmartPoints on the Blue or Purple plan.
+Perfect for anyone following the Weight Watchers plan, low in WW Personal Points.
+It was just 6 SmartPoints on the Green plan and 5 SmartPoints on the Blue or Purple plan.

 Ingredients

-- 4 slices (100g) low calorie bread - toasted & made into breadcrumbs *
+• 4 slices low calorie bread toasted & made into breadcrumbs *

-- 1 handful of fresh chopped parsley (optional)
+• 1 handful fresh chopped parsley chopped (optional)

 Instructions